The-Liam-Blair/UniversityWork/Year 2/Object - Orientated Software Development/README.md

 # Object Orientated Software Development

 Prototype of a track and trace system.
 Allows user to enter details of multiple users, record contacts and visits.
 User can output a user's contacts by 2 date constraints, and show the users that have visited a location by 2 date constraints.
+Data is saved locally to a .CSV file.
+Project is written in C#.

 <br>